emanuele-rossi-4552/humidity-control/README.md

-# Weather Dashboard with Firebase and ESP32
+# Humidity control system with Firebase and ESP32
 This project combines two parts: a **React app** for visualizing temperature and humidity data and an **ESP32-based device** for collecting sensor data.
 The app retrieves the data from a Firebase Firestore database and displays it through interactive charts.